Technology You Want to Know in PCB Cross Section Analysis

 First, we number or code the coupon according to its orientation on the PCB.
 For instance, we label left bottom coupons as LBC, right top coupons as RTC, and horizontal coupons as HC.
 That will assist us in separating and sorting the samples.

 Next, we micro-etch it before the inspection and digital photography.
 If we find any faults in the captured images, we magnify the regions and record them.
-We also measure parameters such as dielectric thickness, solder plating thickness, and copper thickness during this process.
-In terms of copper thickness, we record basic, plating, and total thickness.

-Analysis Process/PCB Cross Section Results and Outcome
+Analysis Process/PCB Cross-Section Results and Outcome

 We hope to divulge from the cross-section analysis process any flaws that may occur from the fabrication process.
 It helps us refine the fabrication process and prevent any future faults.
-While other analysis methods are available to us, they may not be enough to ensure PCB integrity.

-For instance, inspection through thermal testing or other non-destructive tests may not be enough to detect subtle flaws in the PCB’s make-up.
-For example, we may not trace and detect the breaks present in the solder joints without destructive testing, such as cross-section analysis.
+For example, we may not be able to trace and detect the breaks present in the solder joints without destructive testing, such as cross-section analysis.

 Challenges in the Cross-Section Preparation of Vias and PTHs

-Preparing a via or plated through holes presents a few challenges because of their nature.
+Because of their nature, preparing a via or plated through holes presents a few challenges.
 They need to hold their integrity as much as possible for accurate measurement.
-As such, we must ensure that the final product reflects the original structure vias after polishing.

 Why is PCB Cross-Sectional Analysis so Important?